godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 Other writers contribute to Godot's documentation.
 Your local repository will fall behind it.
-You will have to synchronize it, especially if other contributors update the class reference while working on it.
+You will have to synchronize it, especially if other contributors update the class reference while you are working on it.

 First, add an ``upstream`` Git *remote*.
 Remotes are links to online repositories from which you can download new files.
 The following command registers a new